 - 5. Measures to target low-skilled, low-qualified adults and those with disadvantaged socio-economic backgrounds and upskilling pathways - 6.
 Measures to support teachers, trainers and academic staff as regards appropriate learning methods, assessment and validation of key competences - 7.
-Measures to promote mobility of learners and staff and transnational collaboration of education and training providers, including through recognition of learning outcomes and qualifications digital skills, better anticipating change and new skills requirements based on labour market needs, facilitating career transitions and promoting professional mobility ERDF: 4.3 Increasing the socio-economic integration of marginalised communities, migrants and disadvantaged groups, through integrated measures including housing and social services ESF: 4.1.7 Fostering active inclusion with a view to promoting equal opportunities and active participation, promoting social economy and National or regional strategic policy framework for social inclusion and poverty reduction A national or regional strategic policy framework or legislative framework for social inclusion and poverty reduction is in place that includes: Evidence-based diagnosis of poverty and social exclusion including child poverty, access to early childhood education and care of good quality, homelessness, spatial and educational segregation, limited access to essential services and infrastructure, and the specific needs of vulnerable people of all ages.
-Measures to prevent and combat poverty and social exclusion Measures for the shift from institutional to community-based care Arrangements for ensuring that its design, implementation, monitoring and review is conducted in close cooperation with relevant stakeholders improving employability; ESF: 4.1.8 Promoting socio-economic integration of third country nationals and of marginalised communities such as the Roma; National Roma inclusion strategic policy framework The National Roma inclusion strategic policy framework is in place that includes: Measures to accelerate Roma integration, prevent and eliminate segregation, taking into account the gender dimension and situation of young Roma, and sets baseline and measurable milestones and targets Arrangements for monitoring, evaluation and review of the Roma integration measures Arrangements for the mainstreaming of Roma inclusion at regional and local level Arrangements for ensuring that its design, implementation, monitoring and review is conducted in a close cooperation with the Roma civil society and all other relevant stakeholders, including at the regional and local levels ERDF: 4.4 Ensuring equal access to health care through developing infrastructure, including primary care ESF: 4.1.9 Enhancing the equal and timely access to quality, Strategic policy framework for health and long-term care.
-A national or regional strategic policy framework for health is in place that contains: 1.
+Measures to promote mobility of learners and staff and transnational collaboration of education and training providers, including through recognition of learning outcomes and qualifications digital skills, better anticipating change and new skills requirements based on labour market needs, facilitating career transitions and promoting professional mobility ERDF: 4.3 Increasing the socio-economic integration of marginalised communities, migrants and disadvantaged groups, through integrated measures including housing and social services ESF: 4.1.7 Fostering active inclusion with a view to promoting equal opportunities and active participation, promoting social economy and National or regional strategic policy framework for social inclusion and poverty reduction A national or regional strategic policy framework or legislative framework for social inclusion and poverty reduction is in place that includes: 1.
+Evidence-based diagnosis of poverty and social exclusion including child poverty, access to early childhood education and care of good quality, homelessness, spatial and educational segregation, limited access to essential services and infrastructure, and the specific needs of vulnerable people of all ages.
+2. Measures to prevent and combat poverty and social exclusion 3.
+Measures for the shift from institutional to community-based care 4.
+Arrangements for ensuring that its design, implementation, monitoring and review is conducted in close cooperation with relevant stakeholders improving employabilit у; ESF: 4.1.8 Promo socio-econor integration o country natio of marginalis communities the Roma; f third onals and sed The National Roma inclusion strategic policy framework is in place that includes: Measures to accelerate Roma integration, prevent and eliminate segregation, taking into account the gender dimension and situation of young Roma, and sets baseline and measurable milestones and targets Arrangements for monitoring, evaluation and review of the Roma integration measures Arrangements for the mainstreaming of Roma inclusion at regional and local level Arrangements for ensuring that its design, implementation, monitoring and review is conducted in a close cooperation with the Roma civil society and all other relevant stakeholders, including at the regional and local levels ERDF: 4.4 Ensuring access to hear through development including principle care ESF: 4.1.9 Enhance equal and time access to qualifications. and long-term care. eloping e, mary eing the nely A national or regional strategic policy framework for health is in place that contains: 1.
 Mapping of health and long-term care needs, including in terms of medical and care staff, to ensure sustainable and coordinated measures 2.
 Measures to ensure the efficiency, sustainability, accessibility to health and long-term care services, including a specific focus on individuals excluded from the health and long-term care systems 3.
 Measures to promote community based services

 sustainable and

 affordable services;

 modernising social

 protection systems,

 including promoting

 access to social

-protection, improving
+protection, improvir g

 accessibility,

 effectiveness and

 resilience of

 healthcare systems

 and long-term care

 services